Background contributions in the electron-tracking Compton camera onboard SMILE-2+

 \subsection{Radiation environment}

-Because the atmospheric opaque to gamma-ray photons obstructs the observation of the comic MeV gamma rays, the detectors must be placed at the top of the Earth's atmosphere by the balloon or into space.
-The instrument is exposed to variable radiations in such a high-altitude environment.
-The main constituents of radiations include cosmic rays, secondary particles from the Earth's atmosphere, atmospheric gamma rays, and internal radiation from the primordial radioactivity of the detector materials.
-Furthermore, the radiation environment is concisely described below, followed by the background categorization.
+Because the atmospheric opaque to gamma-ray photons obstructs the observation of comic MeV gamma rays, the detectors must be positioned at the top of the Earth's atmosphere by the balloon or into space.
+The instrument is exposed to variable radiation in such a high-altitude environment. \ikeda{The main constituents of radiation include cosmic rays, secondary particles from the Earth's atmosphere, atmospheric gamma rays, internal radiation from the primordial radioactivity of the detector materials, and radioactive decay due to activation from hadron interactions.} Furthermore, the radiation environment is concisely described below, followed by the background categorization.